Calling All Student and Associate ASLA Members

 Successful approaches to past virtual presentations include:

 - Use of video and pre-recorded audio

 - Less text and more discussion

 - Use of an interactive polling system (offered within the webinar player)

 About ASLA Online Learning

-ASLA Online Learning presentations provide information on new and evolving practices and products.
-These distance learning opportunities are also a conventional and affordable way to earn Professional Development Hours (PDH) needed to meet state licensure requirements.
+ASLA Online Learning presentations provide information on new and evolving practices and techniques.
+These distance learning opportunities are also a convenient and affordable way to earn Professional Development Hours (PDH) needed to meet state licensure requirements.
 PDH are approved by the Landscape Architecture Continuing Education System (LA CES) and can be earned after viewing a presentation by completing and passing a self-study exam.
 Be sure to check state mandatory continuing education requirements to ensure that LA CES courses are compatible with your state requirements.

 ASLA members, Associate ASLA members, and Student ASLA members are discounted at least 75% below non-member prices.